wereHamster/next-multi-locale/README.md

 - SSR: Extract the locale from the `Accept-Language` header.
 - SSG: Use the default locale.

-Option 1 is simple, but incurs a around-trip.
+Option 1 is simple, but incurs a around-trip, ie. the FCP/TTI/… times increase by about 15-100ms, depending on network conditions.
 Option 2 immediately renders the page, but in case of SSG the user will be presented the page in the default locale instead of their preferred locale (because we have to decide at SSG time what to render).

 ---